CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

   Tsx async abort:       Not affected
 ```

-Login to the ec2 instance again, so that you have two windows logged into the machine.
+### Login to the ec2 instance again, so that you have two windows logged into the machine.

 `ssh -Y -i ~/your-pem.pem ubuntu@your-ip-address`

-### Run 12US1 Listos Training 3 Day benchmark Case on 32 pe
+### Run 12US1 Listos Training 3 Day benchmark Case on 32 pe (this will take less than 2 minutes)

 `./run_cctm_2018_12US1_listos_32pe.csh | & tee ./run_cctm_2018_12US1_listos_32pe.2nd.log`